 - Their emotions fluctuate between extreme highs and lows

-- They have quick, angry outburst or moments of physical aggression
+- Quick, angry outburst or moments of physical aggression

 - They have made suicide attempts in the past or have had episodes of self-mutilation or other harmful actions to draw attention to themselves

-- They have a fear of abandonment that leads to their dependancy on another person
+- Fear of abandonment that leads to their dependency on another person

 - They use sex and substance abuse to lessen their anxiety or mask insecurities

 It’s estimated that 1.6% of the U.S. population struggles with BPD, and within that amount, 25% of cases are male diagnosed.
 Overall, that percentage may seem small, but 1.6% of 327 million people in the country represents somewhere in the vicinity of 5-6 million people in total.

 Needless to say, there are many individuals suffering from BPD who need assistance, and treatment options for the condition are possible with the right diagnosis and therapies.

 How to Treat Borderline Personality Disorder in Men

 Successful treatment for BPD begins with a thorough diagnosis and psychological review from a mental health professional.

 By working with a psychologist, social worker, or psychiatrist, someone suffering from BPD can discover the root of their emotional and mental issues.
 They are also able to learn new ways to manage its onset.
 When first working with a healthcare professional, here’s what a patient may undergo to provide an overview of their immediate challenges:

 - Meeting with a healthcare professional to discuss their symptoms and struggles

 - Undergoing an extensive medical checkup to expose underlying health issues that may lead to current symptoms